 Don’t forget management.
 As your business scales, you will find you are no longer able to personally oversee every aspect of the business.
 Having the ability to confidently delegate responsibilities to different department leads will allow you to focus on big picture items that will help move the needle and support business growth.
 As your business grows, the management bench grows as well.

-How Fattmerchant Payment Processing Can Help Your Business Grow at Scale.
+How Stax Payment Processing Can Help Your Business Grow at Scale.

 More payments mean more revenue.
 The real differentiator to be considered as you begin to strategically scale your business is how you can make payments processing part of your revenue strategy.
 The way your business processes payments will help fuel revenue growth.

-Here at Fattmerchant, our combination of leading technology, award-winning customer service, and money-saving subscription model works hand in hand with the needs of your business today to ensure you are paid quickly and easily.
+Stax’ leading technology, award-winning customer support, and money-saving subscription model work hand in hand with the needs of your business today to ensure you get paid faster.